AlexNayl/WebDevGroupProject/README.md

 start cmd /c node node_server.js ^& pause && start cmd /c npm run serve
 ```
 in the WebDevGroupProject folder
+Then access the application by entering localhost:8080 in your browser URL

 ## Locations of Important Files